EternityForest/AnyoneCanDoIt/README.md

 Consider velcro, which has varying levels of "attachedness" depending on how thoroughly it was pressed together, and it's age.
-Or, consider a loose bold which can come undone by vibration, or two parts held simply by having "just the right amount" of friction to allow someone to wedge it in securely.
+Or, consider a loose bolt which can come undone by vibration, or two parts held simply by having "just the right amount" of friction to allow someone to wedge it in securely.

 Contrast this with a magnet, that will not detach unless the holding force is exceeded,